Thursday, August 21, 2025

 Media sources, especially those prone to propaganda, are drawn to questions that set up an either/or.
 A succinct response is, “You framed that question in the form of a lie.”

 However, we must now reckon with the unreckonable.
 The USA is committing genocide, and alongside it Israel.
 How can the country that championed democracy now be sliding into pure Darkness?
-How can Jews, who suffered the Holocaust, now be inflicting that same enormous monstrosity of Evil on others?
+How can Jews, who suffered the Holocaust, now inflict that enormous monstrosity of Evil on others?

 It is unthinkable.
-And yet, we must dare.
+And yet, we must dare to think.
 We cannot simply shut down out of grief.
 Why?
 Because the answer, although dismal, also gives us a thin ray of hope: We can get sucked into Evil, subsumed by it; but we humans can also find the path of the Good.

 The human brain has a vast amount of dendritic plasticity.
 Culture, too, because it supervenes on a dynamic of persons--social interplays of groups and movements--has a vast amount of plasticity.
 Brain plasticity.
 Cultural plasticity.
 We can go many directions.